India 1951 "Centeray of Geological Survey of India"

 Stegodons on stamps of India 1951

 It was valued 2 Anas.
 Ana the olden Indian coin was in use before 1956.
-In 1956 Indian Government introduced Paise the hundredth fraction of Rupee the currency.
+In 1956 Indian Government introduced the Paise the hundredth fraction of Rupee the currency.
 16 Anas are equal to One Rupee.

 Stegodon ganesa

-In 1928, 3 metre long fossil tusk of an elephantine mammal Stegedon ganesa was found in India by Dr. Darashaw Nosherwan Wadia (October 25, 1883 - June 15, 1969) who pursued his personal research on stratigraphy, structure and palaeontology of the Kashmir Himalaya with single-minded devotion.
+In 1928, a 3 metre long fossil tusk of an elephantine mammal Stegedon ganesa was found in India by Dr. Darashaw Nosherwan Wadia (October 25, 1883 - June 15, 1969) who pursued his personal research on stratigraphy, structure and palaeontology of the Kashmir Himalaya with single-minded devotion.

 Having a very keen eye for observation, he worked towards identification of broad structural elements of the NW Himalaya.

-Stegodons are primarily an Asiatic group of mammutid origin, this family is believed to have evolved sometime by the middle Miocene, nearly 15 million years ago and became extinct by the late Pleistocene about 30,000 - 40,000 years ago.
+This family is believed to have evolved sometime by the middle Miocene, nearly 15 million years ago and became extinct by the late Pleistocene about 30,000 - 40,000 years ago.
 Stegodons appear to be transitional between true mastodons on the one hand and true elephants on the other.

-Like elephants, stegodonts must have been good swimmers.
+Like elephants, Stegodons must have been good swimmers.
 Their fossils are frequently encountered on Asian islands, which even during periods of low sea-level (during the cold phases of the Pleistocene) were not connected by land bridges with the Asian continent.
-A general evolutionary trend in large mammals on islands is island dwarfing.
+A general evolutionary trend in large mammals on islands is island dwarfism.
 The smallest dwarf species, Stegodon sondaari, known from 900,000 year old layers on the Indonesian island of Flores, had an estimated body weight of 300 kg, smaller than a water buffalo.

 A medium to large sized stegodont, Stegodon florensis, with a body weight of about 850 kg, appeared about 850,000 years ago, and then also evolved into a dwarf form, Stegodon florensis insularis.